 The list of LSAs includes hundreds of localities, and is organized by state.
 For each state, there are names of the designated LSA (in alphabetical order on the list).
 There also is a notation about the county within which the LSA resides.

-Fiscal Year 2017 List of Labor Surplus Areas
+About the Fiscal Year Lists of Labor Surplus Areas

 To ensure that all areas classified as labor surplus meet the requirements, when a city is part of a county and meets the unemployment qualifier as a LSA, that city is identified in the LSA list.
 The balance of county, not the entire county, will be identified as an LSA, if the balance of county also meets the LSA unemployment criteria.